finerbrighterlighter/myanmar_covid19/README.md

  I went through a major revision for dataset as well as the codings.
 Now the model use the announcement data exclusively and previous exponential models are now obselete.

  As of 01/04/2020,
- added case timelines
+ added case timelines bar graph

  As of 02/04/2020,
- added infection spread trend
+ added infection spread trend line graph

+ As of 02/04/2020,
+ added total cases and daily new case bar graphs